r007/remix-fluentui-v9/README.md

 # Fluent UI v9 / Remix starter

 This is a pretty basic setup, with no frills.
-It uses a classic remix compiler and not `vite`.
-The vite compiler has some issues with `@fluentui/react-icons`, it throws an error `unexpected token 'export'`.
-If you have an idea on how to fix it, create a new PR.
+It uses the new `vite` compiler and `renderToPipeableStream` approach for server-side rendering.
+Everything works fine, if you notice any issues, please let me know.

 ## Development